ixth/cv/markdown/en.md

 _UNIWEB is an EdTech and HRTech company offering a range of HR solutions for recruitment, training, and development._

-I set up Agile processes and built an efficient team of 5 frontend developers.
-Led staff education and evaluation platform from kickoff to its initial release of MVP.
+Introduced Agile processes and built an efficient team of 5 frontend developers.

-As a team lead I interviewed, onboarded, and mentored new employees, maintained a comfortable development environment, and provided tech expertise and estimates.
+Led the development of a platform for employee training and assessment, from inception to MVP release.
+Conducted interviews, onboarding, and mentorship for new team members.
+Maintained a supportive work environment, provided technical expertise, and performed task estimations.

 ### Senior Frontend Developer